Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Background

 \begin{itemize} \item \textbf{LOSS}~\cite{8429311}: This classical baseline uses the loss.
 In the context of LLMs, the loss corresponds to PPL.
 A lower PPL indicates a higher likelihood, which may suggest that the input was part of the training data. \item \textbf{{PPL/zlib}}~\cite{274574}: This method computes the ratio between the model’s PPL and the size of the zlib-compressed version of the input.
 Highly redundant training samples tend to yield both low PPL and small compressed sizes. \end{itemize}

 \paragraph{Token Distribution Based Methods.}

 Some research has improved MIA performance by focusing on token distribution and applying heuristic techniques.
-The most common method is Min-K\% Prob, and Min-K\%++~\cite{Zhang2024-zo} is an improved version that normalizes and standardizes the generation probabilities.
+The most common method is Min-K\% Prob, and DC-PDD is an improved version that normalizes and standardizes the generation probabilities.

 \begin{itemize} \item \textbf{Min-K\% Prob}~\cite{shi2024detecting}: Rather than considering the overall loss, this method focuses on the least confident tokens in a sequence (i.e., those with the lowest predicted probabilities).
-It computes the average log-likelihood over the lowest \( K\% \) of tokens, emphasizing local uncertainty. \end{itemize}
+It computes the average log-likelihood over the lowest \( K\% \) of tokens, emphasizing local uncertainty. \item \textbf{DC-PDD}~\cite{zhang-etal-2024-pretraining}: This method calibrates token-level likelihood scores by measuring divergence from a background token frequency distribution, reducing bias toward common words. \end{itemize}

 \paragraph{Text Alternation Based Methods.}